vukbatanovic/SerbMR/README.md

 SerbMR-2C is also a subset of the SerbMR-3C dataset as it contains the positive/negative reviews from that dataset, but not the neutral ones.

 ### Format
-The dataset is formatted as a Weka .arff file, with one review per line.
 All Cyrillic reviews were converted into the Latin script.
+The dataset is downloadable as a [Weka .arff file](https://github.com/vukbatanovic/SerbMR/releases/download/v1.0/SerbMR-2C.arff) or as a [.csv file](https://github.com/vukbatanovic/SerbMR/releases/download/v1.0/SerbMR-2C.csv).
+In both cases UTF-8 encoding is used and one review appears per line.

 ## SerbMR-3C